To the Moon (video game): Plot

-Over Watts' protests, Rosalene implants a memory sequence in which Joey did not die, thereby averting the beta blockers, and removed River from Johnny's school.
-As a result, Johnny would spend his entire youth working on becoming an astronaut in order to fulfill his promise to River.
+Over Watts' protests, Rosalene removes River from Johnny's memories except their first meeting.
+She then implants a memory sequence in which Joey did not die, thereby averting Johnny's amnesia.
+As a result, Johnny never meets River in school and would spend his entire youth working on becoming an astronaut to fulfill his promise to her.
 Johnny would not meet River again until they started working together at NASA.
-As the comatose real-life Johnny begins to die, he imagines going on a moon mission with River.
-As the shuttle leaves Earth, River wordlessly holds out her hand to Johnny.
-The moon comes into view, and Johnny takes River's hand just before his heart monitor flatlines.
+As the comatose real-life Johnny begins to die, he imagines going on a Moon mission with River.
+As the Space Shuttle leaves Earth, River wordlessly holds out her hand to Johnny.
+The Moon comes into view, and Johnny takes River's hand just before his heart monitor flatlines.
 In the epilogue showing Johnny's revised memories, Johnny and River get married like before.
 They build and retire to the same house as they did in real life.
-The only difference now is Joey's presence in all of Johnny's major life events, and the friction between Johnny and River caused by his original memory loss is now gone.
+The only difference now is Joey's presence in all of Johnny's major life events, and the friction between Johnny and River caused by his original amnesia is absent.
 Rosalene and Watts, now back in the real world, look to Johnny's grave, placed adjacent to River's, behind their home.
 Rosalene receives a phone call, and the doctors move on to their next patient.

 Development and release

 To the Moon was developed and published by Freebird Games, the independent game studio of Canadian designer Kan Gao as their first commercial production.
 Made using the RPG Maker XP engine, development began in 2010 after Gao's grandfather became seriously ill, an event that made Gao question mortality and death.
 His thoughts on regret before one's death eventually inspired the concept for the story of the game.

 To the Moon was originally released on the author's website and various digital download portals.
-It was made later also available via major digital distribution sites like Steam in November 2011 and GOG.com in June 2012.
-Originally available only for Windows, it was later released for OS X and Linux through Humble Bundle's "Humble Indie Bundle X" in January 2014.
-Amaryllis Kulla ported the game with the open-source and cross platform RPG Maker XP game engine recreation MKXP.
+Later, it was also made available via major digital distribution sites like Steam in November 2011 and GOG.com in June 2012.
+Originally available only for Windows, it was later released for Linux and OS X through Humble Bundle's "Humble Indie Bundle X" in January 2014.
+Amaryllis Kulla ported the game with the open-source and cross-platform RPG Maker XP game engine recreation MKXP.
 Later this engine was also used for ports to other systems like the OpenPandora handheld.
 In May 2017, To the Moon was also released on Android and iOS by X.D.
 Network Inc. with the cross-platform game engine developed by Unity Technologies.
 The game was localized in Chinese, German, Italian, Spanish, French, Polish, Russian, Brazilian Portuguese, Vietnamese, Dutch, Korean, and Turkish.
 The score of the game was composed by Gao, with a theme song titled "Everything's Alright" being written and performed by Laura Shigihara.
 The soundtrack was released on Bandcamp on November 4, 2011.

 A downloadable minisode was released on December 31, 2013, which centers on Dr. Rosalene and Dr. Watts during a holiday party at their local Sigmund Corp. office.
 A second minisode was released on February 18, 2015.